rarescosma/getbetter.ro/content/journal/2020-05-25-hiking-progress.md

 Decided to bind together some photo galleries, as well as some experiences from the hikes we did before & after [the great Tyresta hike](https://getbetter.ro/journal/2020-04-17-tyresta-hike/).

+## 07.18 - 2020: A Nynäshamn Odyssey

+### Photos

+{{ gallery("2020.07.18.nynasviken") }}

+### Experiences

+* Smooth pendel 43 ride
+* Lunch at [Lydia](https://goo.gl/maps/Jc3kkA6sevpuAz837) - waiter tried to
+serve us burgers, but we wanted the planstek, so planstek we got - very nice plate arrangement.
+Fresh sage goes well with steaks & the mashed potatoes were delish.
+* Got supplies from Coop.
+Went with spring onions + sweet potatoes for veggies, also a jar of cornichons, the traditional baguettes for fish tins and some coconut milk for breakfast.
+(Note: should bring more stuff to share next time - tins at least if not full breakfast portions, or maybe just initialize the peanut butter / nutella tubes)
+* Coconut matcha for energy and off we went with a bus to take us closer to the starting point
+* An alco lady held court the entire bus ride, preaching to an alco couple.
+Oh well.
+* Segment of road shared with cars, then we entered the forest and started our trail down to the lake
+* A bit clumsy to synchronize walking with trekking poles, but we're getting there
+* Summited Vinsberget, the highest point on the mass land, at a whooping altitude of 67 meters
+* Took a swim near a [boat mooring point](https://goo.gl/maps/5BQWZ1ve5UZRqPuY9) to get the core temp down a bit and shared some sardine tins (delicacy!)
+* Pushed on through the in-between to the Rassaträsk lake
+* Had a ton of fun trying to filter out water from the lake, turns out the Sawyer filter is not quite there yet
+* Attempted to find a spot on the east shore from the lake, but it was all taken by boats, so traversed to the west shore instead and settled down between some boulders and the sea
+* Tent setup went surprisingly well
+* Late but smooth fire making and steaks grilling
+* Snugged up under the UQ by 1AM
+* Saw a seal the next morning
+* Moslty chilled in the hammock
+* Had a blast 2001-ing a large herbivorous skull 💀
+* Hiked back with a nice swim on the way
+* Found a creepy crypt belonging to a "Sjögren" and tried to figure out who he was or if there were any leeches in there
+* Rushed it a bit, thinking we won't make it in time for the pendel home, but managed to get one from one station farther North instead

 ## 06.19 - Bouldery Midsommar around (Gamla) Grisslehamn

 ### Photos